 CSAT surveys measure your customers’ overall satisfaction with a specific aspect of your business.
 They usually contain a simple question with a binary response (e.g. yes/no, happy face/sad face) and ask things like “Did our product do what you wanted it to do?”

 CSAT scores are usually high (in the 98%+ range), so a sudden spike in negative scores tells you there’s an issue that needs immediate attention.

 A Net Promoter Score® survey asks customers to rate how likely they are to recommend your company or product to a friend or colleague on a rating scale of 0–10.
 You then compare your percentage of detractors (0–6 answers) to that of promoters (9–10 answers) to see where your company stands—the more promoters you have, the more you can infer people are satisfied with you.

 Use NPS surveys to determine whether your business successfully cultivates customer loyalty.

 The Customer Effort Score measures how much effort it takes for customers to either use your product or fix a problem through customer support.

-At HubSpot, we send a CES survey after we close each support ticket.
-A CES question will ask “How easy was it to solve your problem?,” and customers are typically given a 5-point scale with options like ‘very difficult’, ‘somewhat difficult’, ‘about as easy as I expected’, ‘somewhat easy’, ‘very easy'.
+HubSpot sends a CES survey after they close each support ticket.
+A CES question will ask “How easy was it to solve your problem?”, and customers are typically given a 5-point likert scale with response options like ‘very difficult’, ‘somewhat difficult’, ‘about as easy as I expected’, ‘somewhat easy’, and ‘very easy'.